ABK4747/alx-low_level_programming/0x12-singly_linked_lists/README.md

-reaadme for the singly linked list
+this repo is for the singly listed lists